NillionNetwork/nuc-rs/README.md

-# NUC
+# nuc-rs

-A crate to create and validate Nillion NUCs.
+A Rust crate to create and validate Nillion NUCs.

 ## Test input generation